US Teacher Shortage 60K extra teachers were needed nationwide during the 2015-2016 academic year

 - does not require previous training or experience in education

-- offers Scholarships & Partnerships including City Year / AISGW, Career Switcher, and TEACH Grants
+- offers Scholarships & Partnerships including City Year / AISGW, and Peace Corps

 - is CAEP-recognized, the highest standard of accreditation

 - prepares graduates in 5 semesters for direct entry into positions as classroom teachers and related careers